emberjs/rfcs/text/0000-nested-save.md

 # How We Teach This

-What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing Ember patterns, or as a wholly new one?

-Would the acceptance of this proposal mean the Ember guides must be re-organized or altered?
-Does it change how Ember is taught to new users at any level?

-How should this feature be introduced and taught to existing Ember users?

 The additional functionality proposed in this rfc is quite limited in scope.
 All that should be needed is a guide exploring how to support nested saves, and the additional API added to any discussion of implementing a custom serializer.